chingc/docs-nix/README.md

 ## Declarative Shell Environments

-So far we've created shell environments and shell scripts that let us run programs without having to install them.
-We can go even further and create a configuration file that defines an environment.
-This file can be shared with anyone to recreate the same environment on a different machine.
+We can create a file that defines an environment.
+This can be shared with anyone to recreate the same environment on a different machine.

 Create a `flake.nix` file: